Emergent Elasticity and Quasiconformal Flow in Active Solids: Results

+Eq.~\eqref{eq:stress-metric-relation} depends on the cell embeddings $\rvec(\xivec)$, which are physical observables, not mere coordinates~\footnote{ Importantly, Eq.~\eqref{eq:stress-metric-relation}, and its consequence Eq.~\eqref{eq:stress_w}, are \emph{not} ``transformation laws'' that relate the stress tensor in different coordinates (akin to Cauchy and Piola-Kirchhoff stress~\cite{Marsden.etal1984}).
+Rather, they describe how the Cauchy stress depends on deformation, like a stress-strain relation in conventional elasticity.}.
+Of particular interest are mechanically equilibrated embeddings, which must fulfill force balance:

+Physically, tensile forces $\partial_\alpha \sigma_{\alpha\beta}$ must balance against pressure gradients $\partial_\beta p$.
+From Eqs.~\eqref{eq:stress-metric-relation} and~\ref{eq:div_sigma_tot} we can already anticipate a special role for a configuration $\rvec(\xivec)$ where the tension metric is isotropic.
+In such an \emph{isothermal configuration}, $\bm{\sigma}$ is isotropic and trivially balanced by pressure, defining an emergent stress-free reference configuration.
+Appendix~\ref{app:rectangular} illustrates the link between the cell-level and the above continuum formulation for the toy problem of a uniform ``rectangular foam.''

-Equations~\eqref{eq:tension_metric_vs_stress} and~\eqref{eq:div_sigma_tot}, supplemented with mechanical boundary conditions (BCs), set the physical configuration (cell positions) $\rvec(\xivec)$ for a given tension metric $\mathbf{g}(\xivec)$ and cell density $n(\xivec)$.
-In the following, we introduce a mathematical framework to solve Eqs.~\eqref{eq:tension_metric_vs_stress}--\eqref{eq:div_sigma_tot}.
-We first study the statics problem to see how tissue shape and response to external forces emerge from (fixed) $\mathbf{g}(\xivec)$.
+Equations~\eqref{eq:stress-metric-relation} and~\eqref{eq:div_sigma_tot}, supplemented with mechanical boundary conditions (BCs), set the physical configuration (cell positions) $\rvec(\xivec)$ for a given tension metric $\mathbf{g}(\xivec)$ and cell density $n(\xivec)$.
+In the following, we introduce a mathematical framework to solve Eqs.~\eqref{eq:stress-metric-relation}--\eqref{eq:div_sigma_tot} and determine when (stable) force-balanced states exist.
+We first study the statics problem to see how tissue shape and response to external forces emerge from fixed $\mathbf{g}(\xivec)$.
 Then, we turn to quasi-static shape dynamics due to changes of $\mathbf{g}(\xivec)$, and finally generalize our framework to describe plastic flow (cell rearrangement).